 - When Kit and Malcolm take Margo shopping in preparation for her trip to London.
 She goes catnip crazy for the fancy clothes.

 - While investigating Jack the Ripper's occult connections, the Ripper Watch Team runs into Malcolm's favorite poet, William Butler Yeats.
 He can barely restrain from soiling himself.

 - Black Tide Rising: Faith tends to do this when presented with new ways of killing zombies, so much so that in Strands of Sorrow she's specifically ordered to not squee before being told of the tanks and other armed military vehicles at the Blount Island facility.
 She does it anyway, before catching herself.

 Live Action TV

-- Our Miss Brooks: Harriet Conklin, being a teenaged girl, squees occasionally.
+- Our Miss Brooks: Harriet Conklin, being a teenage girl, squees occasionally.
 One such example is in "Hello, Mr. Chips", where she makes a sound of delight upon seeing the visiting English school master.